PlusOneGeneration/speech/README.md

 9. Fill "Site Url" like `https://plus-speech.now.sh` click "Save changes".
 Note: You can use several sites.
 Each site separated by space.
 Example `https://plus-speech.now.sh/ http://localhost:3000`
 10. Open file `config/default.js`.
 Fill `oAuth -> facebook` with `clientId: App ID` , `secret: App Secret`, `App ID, App Secret` from "Settings" page.
 11. You need to check `callback` field.
 It must be like callback from step 8 but without host.
 Example `api/auth/facebook/callback`
+12. For production.
+Click "App review" in left menu.
+Turn off `Your app is in development and unavailable to the public`

 #### Step 6.
 You application configured.
 Go section "Start application"